Higher-level only

 Josiah Willard Gibbs (1839-1903) was one of the founders of thermodynamics.
 He interpreted the relationship between the statistical nature of particular behaviour and feasibility of chemical and physical change.

-Syllabus reference R1.4.2Reactivity 1.4.2 - Change in Gibbs energy, ΔG, relates the energy that can be obtained from a chemical reaction to the change in enthalpy, ΔH, change in entropy, ΔS, and absolute temperature, T. (HL)
+Syllabus ref: R1.4.2Reactivity 1.4.2 - Change in Gibbs energy, ΔG, relates the energy that can be obtained from a chemical reaction to the change in enthalpy, ΔH, change in entropy, ΔS, and absolute temperature, T. (HL)

 - Apply the equation ΔG⦵ = ΔH⦵ − TΔS⦵ to calculate unknown values of these terms.